xmonader/letsbuildacompiler-pretty/src/tutor01_introduction.md

 you will by no means be  a  computer scientist, nor will you know all the esoterics of  compiler  theory.
 I intend to completely ignore the more theoretical  aspects  of  the  subject.
-What you _WILL_ know is all  the  practical aspects that one needs to know to build a working system.
+What you _will_ know is all  the  practical aspects that one needs to know to build a working system.

 This is a "learn-by-doing" series.
 In the course of the series I